buhrmi/buhrmi/README.md

 # Hi there ✌️

 I'm a web developer working in the real estate industry.
 In my spare time I enjoy [vlogging about VanLife](https://youtube.com/@stefanbuhrmester) and [putting on music festivals](https://twitch.tv/opendjbooth).
-I'm also the founder of [Shitcoin Swap](https://www.shitcoinswap.com), the world's best place to launch new crypto projects and trade them with friends.
-So if you have a cool idea for a crypto project, reach out!
+I'm also the founder of [Shitcoin Swap](https://www.shitcoinswap.com), the world's best place to discover crypto projects and trade them with friends.

 ## Portfolio